gregfrazier/samurai-style-cop2/README.md

 ## Why 2?
 I wrote a similar tool before that I'm not at liberty to share the code nor do I possess it, so this is a clean room rewrite.

+## This looks incomplete?
+Sure is, not in working order yet.